misprintt/mockatoo/README.md

 The last stubbing (e.g: thenThrow("empty")) determines the behavior for any further consecutive calls.

+### Spying on real objects

+You can create spies of real objects.
+When you use the spy then the real methods are called (unless a method was stubbed).

+This is referred to as 'partial mocking'.

+Real spies should be used carefully and occasionally, for example when dealing with legacy code.

+    var mock = Mockatoo.spy(SomeClass);
+    mock.someMethod();//calls real method

+    Mockatoo.when(mock.someMethod()).thenReturn("one");
+    mock.someMethod();//returns stub value;

+	Mockatoo.verify(mock, times(2)).someMethod(); //both calls recorded

+There are several limitations to spying:

+* The real constructor cannot be accessed directly, and will always be called with the default values for each argument type - e.g:

+			super(null,null,null);

+* Interfaces cannot be spied (Mockatoo will ignore these and used normal mocking instead)

 **Custom Callback Stub**

 You can also set a custom callback when a method is invoked